 One of the best ways to reduce inflammation is with omega-3 fatty acids.
-Omega-3s are powerful anti-inflammatories that keep cell membranes healthy.
+Omega-3s are powerful anti-inflammatory substances that keep cell membranes healthy.
 They also help reduce cognitive decline, maintain healthy joints and boost the immune system.
-The problem is that most dogs don’t get enough omega-3s, so you will need to add it to your dog’s diet yourself.
+The problem is that most dogs don’t get enough omega-3s, so you’ll need to add them to your dog’s diet.

-How To Give Your Senior Dog An Omega-3 Supplement
+How To Give Your Senior Dog Omega-3 Fatty Acids

 The most popular source of omega-3s for dogs is fish oil.
-The problem is fish oil is an incomplete source of omegas.
-It’s also highly susceptible to oxidative stress, contains toxins like heavy metals and dioxins, and it’s causes over-fishing, depleting fish that other aquatic species rely on for food.
-The good news is there are alternatives, with green-lipped mussels being at the top of the list.
+But there are several problems with fish oil.
+It oxidizes and turns rancid easily.
+It often contains toxins like heavy metals and dioxins, and it’s causes over-fishing, depleting fish that other aquatic species rely on for food.
+The good news is there are alternatives.
+Green-lipped mussels are at the top of the list.

-Green lipped mussel oil is a rich source of fatty acids and is more bioavailable and sustainable than fish oil.
+Green lipped mussel (GLM) oil is a sustainably-grown, rich source of fatty acids and is more bioavailable than fish oil.
 In addition to the essential fatty acids DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), GLM also contains ETA (eicosatetraenoic acid).
-This is an important anti-inflammatory omega-3 that isn’t found in fish oils.
+This is an important anti-inflammatory omega-3 that’s not in fish oils.
 It has an especially important benefit for senior dogs: It can help regenerate cartilage, making it one of the best supplements for older dogs with arthritis.

 You can give your senior dog a green lipped mussel supplement as a powder or liquid.
-But make sure the supplement hasn’t had the fats removed.
-This is a practice that some manufacturers use, and it makes the oil useless to your dog.
+But make sure your powdered supplement hasn’t had the fats removed.
+Some manufacturers strip out the oils, making it less beneficial to your dog.

 Helping your dog live a long and comfortable life is one of your top priorities.
-So why not try some of these supplements for seniors and see just how big of a difference they can make.
+So try some of these supplements for seniors and see just how big a difference they can make.